-Passports for purchase: Open citizenship doors around the world
+The countries offering passports for purchase

 Over the years, such programs have become more standard in developed countries as well -- the United States, Canada and the United Kingdom offer versions, as do a few countries in Europe.

-"There's still a small percentage of countries, likely around 15, actively marketing versions of CIPs," says Katz.

-"However, many more countries are considering adopting such programs.
-For example, Montenegro, Georgia and Kazakhstan are all working on creating programs, and several other countries in the Balkans are considering them."
+Austria, Antigua and Barbuda, Malta, Cyprus and Dominica all actively market versions of CIPs and, Katz said, "Many more countries are considering adopting such programs.
+For example, Georgia and Kazakhstan are working on creating programs, and several other countries in the Balkans are considering them."

 How it works

-Today, Katz estimates that roughly 5,000 people each year acquire citizenship abroad through CIPs.
+In 2017, Katz estimated that around 5,000 people per year were acquiring citizenship abroad through CIPs.

 Katz himself is one of them.
 Originally an American citizen, the entrepreneur acquired citizenships in Israel and Canada where he lived for long periods.
 Later, he obtained a St. Kitts and Nevis citizenship through a real estate investment.

-Note: This story was originally published in September 2017.
-It was updated in October 2019.